 Border areas of Xinjiang

-Shortly, this is the whole strip of territory along the border between Xinjiang and all the other neighboring countries, out of China.
-In general, this territory has a special, strengthened regime of visiting and traveling.
+Shortly, this is the strip of territory along Xinjiang’s international borders.
+In general, these areas have a special, strengthened regime of visiting and traveling.

 Karakoram Highway in China